Staying Power

 Written by Freddie Mercury

-Not a bad remix by Hollywood Records.
-Features some extra guitars and an added back beat.
+This is one of the good 1991 remixes from the Hollywood Records remasters.
+This remix, by Susan Rogers (producer for David Byrne, Barenaked Ladies, etc.) features additional guitars and an added back beat.
 The best part of the remix is the added piano bits.
-If you like the original, this is worth a listen.
+If you like the original, this is worth getting.

 Action This Day (Album Version) 3:32